RESEARCH

 What should I do if I do not have a supervisor to provide a letter for my application?

-If you do not have a supervisor, please contact research.awards@cfsack.org for alternative supporting documentation.
+If you do not have a supervisor, please contact research.awards@cfsack.org for options for alternative supporting documentation.

 What documents are required when submitting my application?

-Please refer to the application instructions for a detailed checklist of required documents.
+Please refer to the application instructions and the guidelines section in the Online Application Portal for a detailed checklist of all required documents.

-Can I apply for this award as an online student outside of Canada?
+Can I apply for this award as an online student outside of Canada or the United States?

-Yes, remote online students affiliated with Canadian institutions are eligible.
+Yes, remote online students affiliated with Canadian and American institutions are eligible.

 Are there specific GPA or academic performance requirements for the CFSACK Awards?